Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/notes/05-class-design-guidelines/README.md

 ```

 This is what is meant by keeping the scope as small as possible.
 The `temp` attribute is now local to the `swap()` method and is not available to any other method in the class.
 This is a good thing.
 It is not a good idea to have attributes that are available to all methods in a class if they are not needed by all methods.

+## Designing with maintainability in mind

+Designing useful and concise classes promotes a high level of maintainability.
+Just as you design a class with extensibility in mind, you should also design with future maintenance in mind.

+The process of designing classes forces you to organize your code into many (ideally) manageable pieces.
+Separate pieces of code tend to be more maintainable than larger pieces of code (at least that’s the idea).
+One of the best ways to promote maintainability is to reduce interdependent code—that is, changes in one class have no impact or minimal impact on other classes.

+> **Highly Coupled Classes:** Classes that are highly dependent on one another are considered highly coupled.
+Thus, if a change made to one class forces a change to another class, these two classes are considered highly coupled.
+Classes that have no such dependencies have a very low degree of coupling.

+If the classes are designed properly in the first place, any changes to the system should be made only to the implementation of an object.
+Changes to the public interface should be avoided at all costs.
+Any changes to the public interface will cause ripple effects throughout all the systems that use the interface.

+For example, if a change were made to the `getName()` method of the `Cabbie` class, every single place in all systems that use this interface must be changed and recompiled.
+Finding all these method calls is a daunting task, and the likelihood of missing one is pretty high.
+To promote a high level of maintainability, keep the coupling level of your classes as low as possible.

+### Using integration in development process

+As in most design and programming functions, using an iterative process is recommended.
+This dovetails well with the concept of providing minimal interfaces.
+Basically, this means don’t write all the code at once!
+Create the code in small increments and then build and test it at each step.
+A good testing plan quickly uncovers any areas where insufficient interfaces are provided.
+In this way, the process can iterate until the class has the appropriate interfaces.
+This testing process is not simply confined to coding.
+Testing the design with walkthroughs and other design review techniques is very helpful.
+Testers’ lives are more pleasant when iterative processes are used, because they are involved in the process early and are not simply handed a system that is thrown over the wall at the end of the development process.